abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Best for:** Config values, session data, user preferences — anything that is written and then immediately read.
 Pairs naturally with Read Through for a fully consistent read/write cache layer.

 **Avoid when:** Write throughput is very high and most written data is never re-read (wasted cache space and double write overhead).

+#### Real-World Use Cases

+- **Bank account balances** - a funds transfer updates the ledger row in the database and the cached balance in the same operation, so the very next balance check (often milliseconds later, in the same session) is always correct.
+- **Feature flag services** (e.g. LaunchDarkly-style systems) - toggling a flag writes to the durable store and the in-memory/Redis cache together so every service instance sees the new value immediately, not after a TTL expires.
+- **Shopping cart state** - adding an item writes to both the cart database and the session cache synchronously so the cart page reflects the change on immediate reload.

+#### Interview Questions and Answers

+**Q1: Why does Write Through guarantee the cache is never stale?**
+A: Because every write updates the cache and the database as a single logical operation before acknowledging the caller - there is no window where the two can disagree, unlike TTL-based or event-based invalidation which have a delay or depend on a second step happening correctly.

+**Q2: What is the main cost of Write Through compared to Write Behind?**
+A: Higher write latency, because the caller must wait for both the cache write and the database write to succeed rather than returning immediately after a fast cache-only write.

+**Q3: What happens if the cache write fails but the database write already succeeded (or vice versa)?**
+A: You get a consistency gap.
+Typical handling: perform the database write first (source of truth), then update the cache - if the cache write fails, log it and let the next read miss and repopulate; never let a cache failure silently roll back a successful DB commit.

+**Q4: When would Write Through cause unnecessary cache pollution?**
+A: When a large fraction of written data is rarely or never read again (e.g. bulk imports, archival writes) - every write still occupies cache memory even though it will never be read, wasting capacity that could hold genuinely hot data.
+Write Around is a better fit for that workload.

 ### Write Behind (Write Back)